-A new American tax law that will have consequences for finance centre across the world will soon come into effect and the Channel Islands have to decide how to they are going to address it, explains Maxine Rawlins, Head of Tax, Ernst & Young, Channel Islands.
+A new American tax law that will have consequences for finance centre across the world will soon come into effect and the Channel Islands have to decide how to they are going to address it, explains Maxine Rawlins, Head of Tax, EY, Channel Islands.

 ONE thing is clear about the Foreign Account Tax Compliance Act (FATCA): it is not going away and when it does take effect, its consequences will be far-reaching.
 What is not yet clear, however, is how Channel Island businesses will adapt.